daddel80/notepadpp-multireplace/FORMULA-SUPPORT.md

 > - `s[0:1]` on a value starting with `ä` returns one half of the encoding — invalid UTF-8 — and the resulting output will display as `?` or a replacement glyph
 > - `s[i:i+1] == 'ä'` cannot compile because the right-hand literal contains non-ASCII bytes
 >
 > **Practical rule:** `.ecmd` helpers are safe for ASCII-only input — digits, plain English letters, punctuation.
-Use them for `num2rom`/`rom2num`, padding, digit stripping, simple parsing.
+Use them for padding, digit stripping, simple parsing, ID-tag formatting.
 Anything that needs per-character work on text that may contain umlauts, accented letters, CJK, emojis, or other non-ASCII content belongs in the **Lua engine**, which exposes Lua's `utf8.*` library (`utf8.len`, `utf8.offset`, `utf8.char`, `utf8.codepoint`) for correct multi-byte handling.
 ExprTk has no equivalent.

 **A minimal complete example.** Strip leading zeros from a captured number string: